 Founder & Principal Trainer

-Mark has worked in mental health and special education for nearly four decades.
+Mark has worked in mental health and special education for over four decades.
 He qualified as a psychiatric nurse in the 1980’s and has worked throughout as a clinician and trainer before moving into the management of services, including a large mental health hospital.

 Mark has always been an advocate for minimising the artificial demarcation between mental health and mental ill health and believes strongly in a holistic approach to wellbeing.
 He also has expertise in Asperger syndrome alongside a keen understanding of the influence of workplaces on mental health and the significant impact this has on personal resilience and productivity.

 Mark is a very experienced trainer and accredited coach believing passionately in developing the narrative around mental health.

 The greatest reward and drive behind this work for Mark?
 Playing his part in developing mentally healthy workplaces.

 As Peter Drucker said: “Culture eats strategy for breakfast”

 Call us today to see how we can help